MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/assign-user-roles.md

 > [!NOTE]
 >  You must be a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] Administrator to perform these tasks.

-## Approve or withdraw requests
+## Approve or withdraw access requests
-When a self-service user signs up for a trial using an email domain that already has access to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], they get added to the existing tenant but can't access the service immediately.
-An admin needs to approve or deny their request.
+When a self-service user signs up for [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] when a subscription already exists, they get added to the existing tenant but can't access the service immediately.
+A [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] admin needs to approve or deny their request.

+Users in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] can have on of the following statuses:
+- **Pending**: New users who are requesting access after using the self-service sign-up
+- **Active (New)**: New users who were assigned a license to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] by the global admin and got the default roles in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]
+- **Active (All)**: All active users in the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution (excluding pending and withdrawn users)
+- **Withdrawn**: Users with a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] license whose access was withdrawn by an administrator

-## Approve a new user
+### Approve a new user

 1. Navigate to **Settings** > **User Management**.